Vista Social

 If you’re looking for a snazzy and surprisingly clean social media manager template, look no further than this one from Resume Genius.
 It effectively combines multiple graphic elements into one cohesive design.

+Overview information, namely the career objective and contact information, are neatly presented above the fold.
 The “Professional Experience” section uses a timeline graphic.
 This provides a convenient and intuitive way for prospects to review your professional history.

 9. Social media manager resume template by Jobhero